ktmud/mass211/README.md

  |- ref       : literature references
 ```

+You'd also need to install [Git Large File Storage](https://git-lfs.github.com/) if you would like to work with the source data.

 ## Start Working..

 1. Double-click `Mass 211.Rproj` to open the project in R Studio.
 It automatically sets the root folder of this repository as the working directory.
 All file paths in the source code assume you have set the working directory as such.